Because she woke up early, Erin decided to make gravy. Everyone else was still asleep, anyways.

 “Why does age count towards leveling?”

-I shoot an answer back at Klbkch.
+I shoot a question back at Klbkch.
 Okay, it’s a cheap debate trick, but I feel like I’m on to something.

 “The problem I’m hearing with your world is that everyone assumes you slow down in leveling due to age.
 But what if that was just because older people have a lot of other classes?”